 If the West End Town Center on both sides of Duke Street does not develop simultaneously, the Plan recommends a phased approach to building the New High Street Bridge with an interim connection on the south side to Van Dorn Street.
-The Plan recommends that the final decision on whether the bridge is to be built be made at the time of the first CDD rezoning or major development approval on the Landmark Mall or BJ's/Passport block.
+The Plan recommends that the final decision on whether the bridge is to be built be made at the time of the first CDD rezoning or major development approval on the Landmark Mall or BJ's/ Passport block.
 The bridge should then be constructed so it is in operation when needed for access and development of the retail area on either side of Duke Street on New High Street following the demolition of the Duke Street flyover ramp.

 The Plan recommends that as private landowners along Duke Street and Van Dorn Street bring redevelopment proposals to the City, they dedicate sufficient land for the increased right-of-way needed.
-The added right-of-way should in general be taken equally from both sides of Van Dorn Street.
+The added right-ofway should in general be taken equally from both sides of Van Dorn Street.

-Because reduced parking is so important to the success of this plan, the Plan recommends that every effort be made to implement dedicated transit lanes in at least one of the transit corridors prior to the construction of 50 percent of the development permitted in this Plan.
-As transit is improved, reduced parking becomes more feasible.
+Because reduced parking and increased transit ridership are so important to the success of this plan, the Plan recommends the construction of the Van Dorn Street dedicated transit lanes within the Plan area around the time of the construction of 25 percent of the increased development permitted in this Plan. the Plan also recommends the construction of the multimodal bridge linking Pickett Place and the Van Dorn Metro Station around the time of the construction of 25 percent of the increased development permitted in this Plan.
+As transit service and accessibility are improved, reduced parking becomes more feasible.